paigehai/paigehai.github.io/docs/blog/posts/jjk.md

 Kenjaku's deception mirrors one of the most powerful tools in cyber security.
 Like Kenjaku exploiting Gojo's trust, threat actors manipulate human behaviour to bypass even the strongest systems.
 Social engineering is the art of influencing people to gain an advantage, convincing someone to reveal sensitive information, grant access, or take actions that compromise security.
 Unlike malware or hacking tools it targets people, not systems.

 Its effectiveness comes from exploiting trust, authority, urgency, and emotion.
 A carefully crafted email can mimic a CEO, a phone call can elicit credentials, and a sense of emergency can make even cautious individuals act without thought.
-Just as Kenjaku weaponises the familiarity of Geto's face, voice, and presence attackers leverage familiarity and confidence to manipulate targets.
+Just as Kenjaku weaponises the familiarity of Geto's face, voice, and presence threat actors leverage familiarity and confidence to manipulate targets.

 Kenjaku exemplifies social engineering at its most sophisticated.
 He does not rely on brute force.
 He exploits trust, familiarity, and perception.
 By perfectly impersonating Geto, he creates hesitation and doubt even in Gojo, one of the strongest sorcerers alive.
 This mirrors real-world impersonation attacks such as CEO fraud, spear phishing, and pretexting where threat actors mimic trusted figures to manipulate targets into actions they normally would not take.